-After successfully completing a clinical qualifying examination (if required), the student is eligible to perform the examination as a clinical competency exam with a clinical instructor.
+- 4. Qualifying Evaluations Certain common nuclear medicine and PET/CT procedures requires the student to be "qualified" to perform the exam prior to attempting competency on the exam (denoted by an on course objective #16, clinical competencies as well as the clinical examination record).
+Each examination is worth 100%.
+The sum of the scores from clinical qualifying evaluations will be worth 15% of the student's clinical grade. - 5.
+Competency Evaluations After successful completion of a clinical qualifying evaluation (if required), the student is eligible to attempt the examination as a clinical competency exam with a clinical instructor.
 In order for a student to be competent in an exam and work under indirect supervision on stated exam, the student must have completed a clinical competency examination.
 Each examination is worth 100%.
-The sum of the scores from clinical competency examinations will count towards a percentage of the student's clinical grade.

-NOTE: It is the student's responsibility to inform the technologist he/she wishes to attempt exam competency PRIOR to performing any aspect of the exam.
+The sum of the scores from clinical competency examinations will be worth 40% of the student's clinical grade.
+NOTE: It is the student's responsibility to inform the technologist he/she/they wishes to attempt exam competency PRIOR to performing any aspect of the exam.

-All Nuclear Medicine Students must pass each applied radionuclides procedures course with a minimum 86% weighted percentage average.
-Failure to achieve the 86% overall weighted average will prohibit the student from advancing to the subsequent semester and therefore dismissal from the program will result.
+Overall Clinical Grade Requirements - All nuclear medicine students must pass each Applied Procedures course with a minimum 86% weighted percentage average.
+Failure to achieve the 86% overall weighted average will prohibit the student form advancing to the subsequent semester and therefore dismissal from the program will result.

-Grading:
+Grading Scale: